 Any customers receiving such a call should not provide credit card numbers or their Minnesota Power account number.
-They should instead hang up and contact Minnesota Power at (800) 228-4966 if they have concerns.
+They should instead hang up and contact Minnesota Power at (800) 228-4966 to confirm status of their account and any potential action they may need to take.
 Customers also can report the calls and the numbers the calls came from to their local police department.